irocobble/CA_LR_ES/Readme.md

 * ESP32-C3 — dedicated to ADC conversion of the mic array only, no onboard DSP
 * 4x microphone array (analog front end)
+* MicroSD card support
+* USB Type-C power & programming
+* USB HUB For S3 and C3 Programming
+* Battery Support
 * SX1262 LoRa transceiver (RF section on this board; driven over SPI by the S3 on Board 1)
 * Cost-reduced 2-layer stackup

-## Stage 3 — Doppler DoA Library
+## Stage 3 — Doppler DoA Library & 3D printing the case

-Firmware library consuming the 4-mic array stream to estimate sound source direction using Doppler-effect analysis (inter-mic timing/frequency shift).
+*Firmware library consuming the 4-mic array stream to estimate sound source direction using Doppler-effect analysis (inter-mic timing/frequency shift).
 Runs on the ESP32-S3.
+*To develop a Custom case for enclosing the PCB

 ## Stage 4 — Onboard Classification